-In May 2021, as pubs all over Shropshire re-opened their doors, we launched a new project called ‘Inn Sites’.
+In May 2021, as pubs all over Shropshire re-opened their doors, we launched a new Historic England-funded project called ‘Inn Sites’.

-Pubs have always been an important feature of Shropshire’s everyday life, as well as being a draw to tourists and contributing to the local economy.
-Our project will help to celebrate that legacy by investigating their past – both through the buildings themselves, and the people that use them.
+The project focussed on Shropshire’s rural pubs – an important feature of Shropshire’s everyday life, as well as being a draw to tourists and contributing to the local economy.
+Our project was intended to help to celebrate that legacy by investigating their past – both through the buildings themselves, and the people that use them.

 Remembering and Recording Shropshire’s Rural Pub Heritage

-The project is funded by Historic England and involves desk-based research and site visits to assess these local heritage assets and their significance.
+The project was funded by Historic England and involved desk-based research and site visits to assess these local heritage assets and their significance.

-We are producing records for each pub that will be held by the Shropshire Historic Environment Record (HER) and Archive.
-This means that the results will be available to key decision makers – strategic planners, Conservation Officers and Planning Officers – if they need to understand the significance of a building (for example, as part of the planning process) – as well as anyone involved in further assessment or research.
+We have now produced records for each pub and these will be held by the Shropshire Historic Environment Record (HER) and Archive.
+The results will be available to key decision makers – strategic planners, Conservation Officers and Planning Officers – if they need to understand the significance of a building (for example, as part of the planning process) – as well as anyone involved in further assessment or research.

-With the help of local volunteers, we have also been amassing more detailed information about 10 of our ‘project pubs’.
-Find out more about them here.
+With the help of local volunteers, we have also amassed more detailed information about 10 of our ‘project pubs’ which we will soon be adding to this page.

 Adding to our knowledge

-Our project is focussing on ‘rural and undesignated pubs’ because we know so little about these particular buildings and their lack of protection means that they are most ‘at risk’ from change.
+Our project focussed on ‘rural and undesignated pubs’ because we know so little about these particular buildings and their lack of protection means that they are most ‘at risk’ from change.

-That means that we won’t be covering the pubs in the 127 Conservation Areas or the 327 listed buildings in the county that are recorded as having been public houses, inns, hotels or ale houses – but there are still plenty on our list!
+That means that we didn’t include the pubs in the 127 Conservation Areas or the 327 listed buildings in the county that are recorded as having been public houses, inns, hotels or ale houses – but there were still plenty on our list!

-As well as being concerned with these pubs as physical historical assets, the project will use them as means of gathering collective, cultural memories and an opportunity to carry out activities and training allied to the research within local communities.
-This work will help establish the significance of the assets which are still identified as ‘pubs’ in planning or licensing terms, as well as improving capacity, knowledge and heritage skills within local communities, and helping them champion the conservation and enhancement of their local historic environment.
+As well as being concerned with these pubs as physical historical assets, the project also used them to gather collective, cultural memories and a way of carrying out activities and training allied to the research within local communities.
+This work has helped establish the significance of the assets which are still identified as ‘pubs’ in planning or licensing terms, as well as improving capacity, knowledge and heritage skills within local communities, and helping them champion the conservation and enhancement of their local historic environment.